youwen5/web/routes/+luminite.typ

 = Triage

 - #todo Set up the meta-pages that collect posts automatically.
+  - #todo Figure out how to pass data from the static site generator back into the website.
 - #todo #smallcaps[rss]/Atom feed.
-- #todo Allow some routes to be PDFs instead of webpages.
-So e.g. we could introduce a file pattern like `$doc.typ` and in the place where it would've been as a webpage, it's a PDF instead.
 - #todo Figure out how image hosting will work
   - #todo #smallcaps[cdn]?
 That would introduce complexity, but I don't like the idea of hosting static assets in GitHub using gh pages
     - #todo Would have to set up deployment pipeline
     - #todo Alternatively could move hosting off of gh pages and onto a personal server.
 Would have to write some sort of `axum` backend for this site (thus making it no longer static)
+    I think I have an idea for this.
+We obviously don't want to store big files in the source tree of this site---instead, I could store files using a version control system for large files like Syncthing.
+We'd push all our blobs to an S3-compatible bucket, like Cloudflare R2.
+Then, it remains to implement a tiny utility that can crawl the blob storage and generate a machine-readable manifest, tagging some sort of unique ID to each blob.
+In this website, then, we could read this manifest (for reproducibility, it would be published via a Git repository and tracked as a Nix flake input).
+    When referencing images and files in text, instead of linking directly, we just write the ID and it would be replaced with the real link from `cdn.youwen.dev` at compile time.

 = Done

+- #done Parallelized all expensive operations, shrinking run times by an order of magnitude.
+- #done Allow some routes to be PDFs instead of webpages.
+So e.g. we could introduce a file pattern like `$doc.typ` and in the place where it would've been as a webpage, it's a PDF instead.
 - #done Set up syntax highlighting with #link("https://docs.rs/syntect/latest/syntect/html/index.html")[syntect] or #link("https://github.com/tree-sitter/tree-sitter/tree/master/highlight")[tree-sitter-highlight].
   - Used `prism.js` for now.
 - #done Set up TailwindCSS and a nice Big Beautiful Stylesheet.